 Pupil name was absent for number days so far this school year which equates to attendance of insert percentage here.
+This means that the maximum number of days that they can now attend in this academic year is XXX.

 What does the attendance percentage really mean?